ifwp/ifwp-plus/readme.txt

 == Description ==

-Improvements and Fixes for WordPress + third-party plugins.
+Improvements and Fixes for WordPress and third-party plugins.

 == Changelog ==